falvarezb/roboclimate/README.md

 ## Scope

-For now, we consider only one weather variable, temperature, and one location, London.
+For now, we consider only one weather variable, temperature, and five locations:
+- London
+- Madrid
+- Sydney
+- New York
+- Sao Paulo

 ## Models